Joseph14078/BonziWORLD/README.md

 # BonziWORLD

 This project has been forked because we want a backup of this.

-**This project has been unarchived in order to documnent security issues for those who wish to fork it.
-No commits or pull requests regarding the code will be accepted.
-If you plan to fork this, please keep in mind the possibility of vulnerabilites and try to use an active fork.**

 All the source code for the server and client is publically available here.
 If you want to run your own BonziWORLD, by all means go ahead.
 Do whatever you'd like with this code.
 Just try to put me somewhere in the credits.

 ## Dependencies